nicklutsko/nicklutsko.github.io/_posts/2016-06-15-Carbon-Tax-versus-Cap-and-Trade.md

 <p>It would be great if either of these proposals was implemented on a large scale.
 As Krugman writes, they both provide good incentives to reduce emissions and at least a somewhat morally fair way of reducing the effects of negative externalities.
 Right now, I tentatively lean on the side of carbon tax.
 Implementing cap and trade seems overwhelming from a legislative perspective and I suspect some things would fall through the cracks.
 And, while I don’t worry about permits being used dishonestly, I do worry that they would benefit larger companies more than smaller ones and developed countries more than developing countries.
 I’m not an economist though, so I’m happy to change my mind.</p>

 <p>There are some other related and interesting concepts and questions.
 For instance, the “social cost of carbon” can be used to price carbon, say for a carbon tax.
 Calculating this cost is probably quite an interesting exercise.
 I’m also curious how exactly the emissions of a given company/person/etc. are measured.
-I’d imagine that this is typically quite opaque and expect it to be pretty inaccurate.</p>
+I’d imagine that this is typically quite opaque, and expect it to be pretty inaccurate.</p>